usaid-cs/yesterday-i-learned/sql.md

 - There is a name for "just prefetch the table and do the select in memory": [**N + 1 Problem**](https://stackoverflow.com/a/97253/1558430).
 - Try not to have any indexes that you don't plan to use.
 They increase write times for obvious reasons.
 - ["VERY bad things can happen when you exhaust your disk space ... don't run out of disk space"](https://dba.stackexchange.com/questions/187044/disk-space-unreleased-after-cleaning-up-rows-from-pg-table) - Evan
+- If you shard your database into multiple instances in a cluster, and the shard depends on some kind of non-random primary key, then be careful with it, because [it may very well end up with just a few of your instances working very hard](https://cloud.google.com/spanner/docs/schema-design#primary-key-prevent-hotspots) if the primary key distribution is not uniform.
+This is called hotspotting.

 # MySQL